bincent0929/vincents-school-notes/Ubuntu Server network service swap from systemd-networkd to NetworkManager for easier WiFi.md

 Now you should be connected!

 Run `nmcli d` again to double check.
-It should say that you're connected.
+It should say that you're connected!